 From the stone flagged hallway you first reach the two delightful reception rooms.
 The first has a charming window seat with a view to the fells nestled into the corner of the room, perfect for young bookworms to curl up in.
 Other guests might enjoy the comfortable sofa and armchairs surrounding a beautiful wood burning stove.
 A gorgeous peaceful room to read and enjoy a spot of quiet time or conversation.
 Across the hall lies the larger of the two reception rooms.
 As its focal point is a huge open fire set into a deep fireplace.
 Just glorious for curling up and watching the large flat screen TV with Freeview or enjoying some music on the stereo while perusing the large selection of maps and books.

 Moving to the back of the house you reach the cosy dining room, in here you really get a sense of the history of the house with its wooden ceiling beams, antique furniture and tiny window framing a lovely view set into a thick original wall.
 Returning to the 21st century as you head through to the lovely bright kitchen.
 This definitely has the feeling of a warm and welcoming family room with light units, a lovely breakfast table, two windows with beautiful garden and fell views.
-The kitchen has a huge handsome blue AGA, a large built-in fridge freezer, dishwasher, microwave and all the kitchen equipment you'd look for in a traditional family kitchen.
+The kitchen has a huge handsome blue AGA, large fridge, dishwasher, microwave and all the kitchen equipment you'd look for in a traditional family kitchen.
 In the hallway leading to the back door there's plenty of space for coats, also here on the ground floor you'll find an extra WC and cloakroom.
-There is also a utility room which has a washing machine and drying facilities in the outhouse.
+There is also a utility room which has a large freezer, washing machine and drying facilities in the outhouse.
 It is a good place to leave muddy boots.

 Moving up the wide corner staircase take a moment to pause and look at the view through the triple arched sandstone landing window and think about how many people have taken in this view over the last four hundred years or so!
 From the upper landing you reach the magnificent master bedroom suite.
 This is a romantic paradise of a room with a king-size four poster bed, decorative fireplace, large wardrobe, two chests drawers, two elegant armchairs and two window seats overlooking the tiered formal gardens and grassy fell side across the way.
 Tucked away down two steps in the corner of the room is the door to your own sizeable en suite bathroom.
 This feels like a secret hideaway where you can soak those well-used fell walking muscles while taking in the uninterrupted views of the fells from the bath (there is no shower in this room).